ItsYeWolfie/javascript-concepts/README.md

 console.log(p, q, r); // 8 9 1
 ```

 Then, we destructure the array `[8, 9]`, and we are assigning the first element of the array to the `p` variable, the second element of the array to the `q` variable, and the third element of the array to the `r` variable.
 However, the third element of the array is `undefined`, and we are assigning the `r` variable the value of `1`, which is the default value.
-This is how we can assign a default value to a variable.
+This is how we can assign a default value to a variable

+---

 ### DESTRUCTURING OBJECTS